muravjov/slog/README.md

-# Golang logging integration to Sentry
+# Golang logging integration with Sentry

 Package slog implements way to log to [Sentry](https://github.com/getsentry/sentry) along with such a logging libraries as standard package [log](https://golang.org/pkg/log) and [go-logging](https://github.com/op/go-logging).
 Also it provides a way to catch Golang panics with a special watchdog process.
 For logging to Sentry [raven-go](github.com/getsentry/raven-go) library is used.